Writing blog posts for your business is a brilliant way of building a conversation around your brand.

 Spammers like to send “a message to the webmaster”

 As a professional who builds and optimises websites, if I want to talk to the owner of a site about their website I’ll look up their contact details.
-I never leave comments on their blog posts, that doesn’t make any sense — a blog post isn’t the place to hold any kind of sales conversation (especially not the conversations these guys want to have).
+I never leave comments on their blog posts, that doesn’t make any sense.
+A blog post isn’t the place to hold any kind of sales conversation (especially not the conversations these guys want to have).

 If I’m looking to build a business relationship with somebody, I’ll connect with them via social media and get to know more about them first.
 Because I’m interested in what they’re doing, I’ll show an interest in what they do and I’ll try to strike up a meaningful conversation with them.
-That’s the only way to establish what their needs are, and whether I believe I can truly help them.
+This is the only way to establish what their needs are, and whether I believe I can truly help them.
 Don’t trust anybody who attempts to bypass this process.

 Spammers add nothing to the conversation